UK glamping for foodies

 Bell tents in Sussex

 Crackling campfires, stargazing and toasted marshmallows: Wowo on Wapsbourne Manor Farm specialises in old-fashioned family fun.
-You can stay over in a yurt, an original gypsy wagon, shepherd’s hut or lotus flower-shaped bell tent.
-The Wowo shop is packed with local produce (the website even lists the food miles) from Paynes pure English honey (one of the hives is on the farm) to organic eggs from Grassington Farm (1.2 miles) and The Sussex Kitchen’s award-winning artisan bread (0.2 miles) – it’s one family in, one out at the moment.
+You can stay over in a yurt, an original gypsy wagon, shepherd's hut or lotus flower-shaped bell tent.
+The Wowo shop is packed with local produce (the website even lists the food miles) from Paynes pure English honey (one of the hives is on the farm) to organic eggs from Grassington Farm (1.2 miles) and The Sussex Kitchen's award-winning artisan bread (0.2 miles).

-This summer, Saturday nights are a little different because of the pandemic – no acoustic music sessions in the giant tipi, but you can get a takeaway curry.
-Curry Love’s pop-up tent serves a moreish menu, featuring Punjabi chole masala (chickpeas, caramelised red pepper, onion and courgette in an aromatic tomato and onion-based curry), lentil samosas and smoky pineapple pickle.
+Curry Love's pop-up tent serves a moreish menu, featuring Punjabi chole masala (chickpeas, caramelised red pepper, onion and courgette in an aromatic tomato and onion-based curry), lentil samosas and smoky pineapple pickle.
 Not that hungry?
-Curry Love’s street-food snacks include loaded polenta fries and queso frito – fried halloumi sticks with smoky-sweet tamarind and maple syrup dip.
+Curry Love’s street-food snacks include loaded polenta fries and queso frito – fried halloumi sticks with smoky-sweet tamarind and maple syrup dip. wowo.co.uk

 Off-grid glamping in Yorkshire

 At Camp Kátur on a 250-acre woodland estate in North Yorkshire, you can choose to snooze in a unidome, safari tent, tipi, hobbit pod, geodome or bell tent – with at least 10m between you and your nearest neighbour.
 This is glamorous off-grid glamping.
 The two geodomes, for example, come with candles, a wood-burning stove, outside barbecue, fire pit – and fairy lights (as well as private toilet and shower).
-Optional extras include not just breakfast hampers, but also delights such as a ‘nibbles and fizz hamper’ (£40) and ‘winter warmer tipple’ (hot chocolate, miniature Baileys, marshmallows and dunking biscuits for two, £20).
-There’s also a cute, Norwegian-style BBQ cabin in the woods (booking required).
-Sit in a circle around the fire and watch your steaks sizzle on the flames (£45 for a four-hour session).
-For the ultimate indulgence, add on the ‘fondue dessert hamper’.
+Optional extras include not just breakfast hampers, but also delights such as a ‘nibbles and fizz hamper’ and ‘winter warmer tipple’ (hot chocolate, miniature Baileys, marshmallows and dunking biscuits for two).
+There's also a cute, Norwegian-style BBQ cabin in the woods (booking required).
+Sit in a circle around the fire and watch your steaks sizzle on the flames.
+For the ultimate indulgence, add on the ‘fondue dessert hamper’. campkatur.com

 Glamping pods in the Lake District